kartevonmorgen/kartevonmorgen/CONTRIBUTING.md

 Now I think it's easy for you to connect react and redux with [react-redux](https://github.com/gaearon/react-redux).

-Congratulations, your now a pro that can help other to hack the awesome KMV platform!
+Congratulations, your now a pro that can help other to hack the awesome KVM platform!

 That's it.
 Everything else is a matter of detail.
 Nevertheless here are some more libs used and you should/could know about: